A pair of 19th century candlesticks made of lacquered and gilded wood

 The bases themselves are 41 cm high.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was prominent.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 Everything stems from the reign of Napoleon.
-It was characterized by significant similarities and references to Roman and Greek ornamentation.
+It emphasized strong similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
-These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese barocco – which translates to an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance furniture was quite heavy and massive.
-It used brown stains, moldings, sturdy bases, and bas-reliefs.
-It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Additionally, mythology and ancient times were of interest, so supports and legs often took animal forms.
+Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture in this style, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details